mikavilpas/yazi.nvim/README.md

 - feat: can send multiple opened files to the quickfix list
 - feat: can open a file in a vertical split
 - feat: can open a file in a horizontal split
+- feat: can open a file in a new tab

 If you'd like to collaborate, contact me via GitHub issues.